garyhhj/chess-engine-v2/README.md

 ## Introduction

 This is a uci chess engine written in c++.
-It is statically evaluated and has an estimated strength of ~1700elo.
+It is statically evaluated and has won against chess bots of ~1800elo.

 ## features